dsuarezf/pdf-to-html/README.md

 # pdf-to-html

-The **pdf-to-html** module transforms PDF files into HTML.
+The **pdf-to-html** is a REST service that converts PDF files into HTML.
 It uses the pdf2htmlEx [1] tool to convert PDF files.

 To build or rebuild the Docker image type (the HTTP_PROXY variable must